 Learn how the Bocada Cloud Backup Health Score is calculated, and ways to improve your score

-The Backup Health Score is used an indicator of the overall efficacy of your backup operations using data connected to Bocada Cloud.
-It calculates an average score across all Organizations in your account, as well as individual scores for each Organization.
+The Backup Health Score is used as an indicator of the overall efficacy of your backup operations using data connected to Bocada Cloud.
+It is comprised of average score across all Organizations in your account, as well as individual scores for each Organization.

 Criteria: The score factors in six measures (outlined below) and assigns points to each.
 The number of points (X out of a possible 100) generates a percentage toward achieving a perfect score of 100%.
 Some measures are more heavily weighted than others.
 Also, some are calculated on a sliding scale, while others are a simple "yes or no."

-Calculation Frequency: The score will be calculated and published daily.
-Two measures that are weekly in nature will be calculated daily by looking back at the previous 7 days.
+Calculation Frequency: The score is calculated and published daily.
+A few measures are calculated by looking back a week or a month, depending on the criteria explained below.

-Scope: the score includes backup activity for all resources connected to Bocada Cloud, and does not distinguish whether they are endpoints or non-endpoint resources (e.g. servers, VMs).
+Scope: The Backup Health Score includes backup activity for all resources connected to Bocada Cloud, and does not distinguish whether they are endpoints or non-endpoint resources (e.g. servers, VMs).

-Subscription Plans: All subscribers will be able to see the Backup Health Score widget on the Dashboard.
-However, only customers who are using a paid subscription plan (Standard, Pro or Ultimate) will be able to see the more detailed Backup Health Score report.
+Subscription Plans: All subscribers will be able to see the Backup Health Score dashboard widget.
+However, only customers who are using a paid subscription plan (Standard, Pro or Ultimate) will be able to see the detailed Backup Health Score report.

 Backup Health Score Measures